-Information provided by Hunrosa Sleep in partnership with NHS Kernow and is suitable for all ages.
+Information provided by Hunrosa Sleep in partnership with NHS Kernow and suitable for all ages.

-If you are feeling anxious, plan some time for breathing exercises or yoga at the same time every day.
+- Relax.
+There are many mindfulness apps or relaxation tips online.
 There are many apps or websites such as Calm or Headspace with specific exercises to follow.
 Children like the app 'Moshi Twilight' as it has great bedtime stories.

 - Put the day to rest - write down concerns during the day and plan how to tackle them.

 - Avoid using electronics one hour before bedtime and leave your phone outside the bedroom.
 Avoid caffeine drinks, especially in the evenings.